 When someone enters and submits a search query the search engine will find pages that include that search phrase or something similar.In order for this process to produce useful information, the search engine must also undertake sorting of these results; this process is known as ranking.

 A search engine uses a wide variety of ranking factors when deciding which results to display.
 Each result will typically show a title, a short content highlight (“snippet”), sometimes an image, and a hyperlink to the page.

 An important distinction should be made here between non-tracking search engines/services and those which undertake large levels of data collection.
-Mojeek is the only real search engine which does not engage in tracking.
+Mojeek and Gigablast are the only real search engines which do not engage in tracking.
 DuckDuckGo (and others) also offer some privacy and limited tracking, but all of them send your search queries to, and get results from, Microsoft (or Google and sometimes Yandex).
 Importantly when search engines engage in tracking, ranking will depend upon a large number of different “personalisation” factors and algorithms.

 Pages found from the index, that match with a search query, will appear on the search page in order of relevance.
 Relevance is determined by the search engine’s ranking factors and algorithms; an explanation of which would require a much longer article.
 SEO (Search Engine Optimization) is about influencing the way in which search engines rank webpages.
 SEO is, of course, almost entirely focussed on Google ranking, since it dominates the search market.

-When tracking is not used, the ranking of results will be obtained using objective factors.
-Mojeek is arguably unique in this respect.
+With Mojeek since tracking is not used, the ranking of results will be obtained using objective factors.
 Google and Bing rank results based on data that it has collected or inferred about you.
 These inferences can come from cookies, aggregated data and machine learning (AI) algorithms.
 Tracking, data collection, and ranking practices by Big Tech has led to the prevalence of what is now recognised as surveillance capitalism.

 How did we get here?